uber/cadence/docs/06_goclient/13_workflow_testing.md

 With the mock set up we can now execute the workflow via the s.env.ExecuteWorkflow(...) method and assert that the workflow completed successfully and returned the expected error.

-Simply mocking the execution to return a desired value or error is a pretty powerful mechnism to isolate workflow logic.
+Simply mocking the execution to return a desired value or error is a pretty powerful mechanism to isolate workflow logic.
 However, sometimes we want to replace the activity with an alternate implementation to support a more complex test scenario.
 Let's assume we want to validate that the activity gets called with the correct parameters.